-Villa Gregoriana is among the villas in Tivoli that is worth visiting for.
+Villa Gregoriana is among the villas in Tivoli that is worth visiting.
 It can be found at the base of Tivoli’s ancient acropolis.
 The construction of the villa was commissioned in 1835 by Pope Gregory XVI.
 The villa may not be as huge as the other villas but it is loved by tourists and locals because of its large park in a ravine.
-It has a great Waterfall that measures about 100 meters.
+It has a great Waterfall that goes up to 100 meters.
 The villa is comprised largely of dense woodlands.

 - Villa Gregoriana: Sundays- 10:00 am to 2:30 pm

 - Park: Sunday- 10:00 am to 4:00 pm

 |Discover Rome in its evening splendor and witness all its major landmarks illuminated.
 A mixture of mystery and romance, the Illumination Tour will give you a whole new view of Rome.
 The tour sets off at Via Veneto, then goes to Piazza Fontana del Tritone and Barberini […]read more...|

 |Lazio is among the administrative regions in Italy.
 The region is divided into five different provinces.
 It can be found in the central peninsula area of Italy.
 The southern area of the region is bounded by Campania, the east area with Molisem and Abruzzo, the northern area […]read more...|

 |Hop On Hop Off Bus Tour|